suyashcjoshi/suyashjoshi.github.io/_posts/2020-01-30-JavaFX_Setup_IntelliJ.md

 6. Click on "Run" in menu bar --> "Edit Configuration" and now we need to provide JVM options in order to execute JavaFX program.

-7. In "VM Options" provide JavaFX module path to JVM by typing : --module-path PathToFolderJavaFXSDK/lib --add-modules javafx.controls,javafx.fxml.
+7. In "VM Options" provide the JavaFX lib directory path in your machine as following arguments : --module-path PathToFolderJavaFXSDK/lib --add-modules javafx.controls,javafx.fxml.

-8. Click on "Apply" and "Ok".
+8. Click on "Apply" and "Ok" button.

-9. Run the Project by clicking "Run" menu --> "Run `Main`".
+9. Run the Project by clicking "Run" Menu --> "Run `Main`".

-10. Notice the JavaFX project starts and in the title bar it says "Hello World". *Congrautlations, you are now running JavaFX project!*.
+10. *Congrautlations, you are now running JavaFX 13 Application and you can see 'Hello World' in the title of the same!*.